Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 Yes, just bring a copy of your friend's race confirmation, or a copy of their driver's license.

-We do not offer either refunds or deferrals.
-However, you may transfer your entry to another participant for a $10 transfer fee.
+You may transfer your entry to another participant for a $10 transfer fee.

 All person-to-person transfers are $10, regardless of the event.